 "Yes!" she exclaimed, almost relieved that I finally caught on.
 (Poor kid is caught in a bit of a cobbler's-children-have-no-shoes situation, I think.)

-The chain spaces in this girl's sweater make it the perfect weight to wear pretty much year round, but wouldn't it be especially cute for Valentine's Day or Easter?
-I love the idea of making one for each of the girls in a family in a different color.
-You'll see that the pattern to modify for newborns, toddlers, preschoolers and older girls--everyone can have one!
+I love the idea of making a kid’s hexagon cardigan for each of the girls in a family in a different color.
+You’ll see that the pattern shows how to modify for newborns, toddlers, preschoolers, and older children–everyone can have one!

 New to making cardigans?
-Don't miss How to Crochet a Sweater for our best beginner tips
+Don’t miss How to Crochet a Sweater for our best beginner tips.

-The Pattern & Construction
+Pattern and Construction

 Find Part 2 of the free pattern here.